Get startedwith ARIES

 ARIES aims to put sophisticated modeling capabilities at the fingertips of non-technical users, practitioners and decision makers.
 It is meant to be usable by anyone with enough experience to read and interpret its results following intuitive workflows consistent with what users normally experience while browsing the Web.
 At the same time, ARIES runs on one of the most sophisticated modeling platforms in existence, which allows modelers to benefit from a full suite of existing, reusable model and data components accessible through open-source modeling tools and paradigms.

-The user side of ARIES is a web interface we call the ARIES Explorer, which can now be downloaded in early release form, and launched from the k.LAB Control Center.
+The user side of ARIES is a web interface we call the ARIES Explorer, which can be accessed by the web application or for a more direct way of using k.LAB you can download and launch the k.LAB Control Center.
 Progressively more advanced versions of the ARIES Explorer will be continually released, with new features and models becoming available, so check back often for updates!

 So how do you use ARIES today?
-While anyone can download and use the ARIES Explorer, your best bet is to attend one of our trainings, where we teach use of the tools and the basics of semantically integrated modeling to audiences from all over the world.
+Anyone can download and use the ARIES Explorer but you will have to learn the tools and the basics of semantically integrated modeling.
 If you have relatively extensive experience with computers and modeling, and are not afraid to try something radically new, you can try the k.LAB Modeler.
 The Modeler toolkit does not guide you to do ecosystem services assessments, nor contain a menu of models you can run.
 It is a fully general model development environment, meant to provide access to the network and to specialized tools to create and test your own projects.
 So it is best used by modelers who are well trained in the underlying concepts of semantic modeling or can grasp them easily.
 If this is you, or you like a challenge, the the steps below will get you running.

 - Obtain your credentials with the integratedmodelling.org network at our Hub.
 Registration is free for individual and non-profit use, and your data are secure and completely private (more information on the legal matters is available).
 Your credentials will also allow you access to our wiki space, our issue reporting site, and, with authorization, this site so you can comment on posts and guest blog with us.